MDAnalysis/UserGuide/doc/source/preparing_releases_and_hotfixes.rst

 #.
 If NumPy pins differ from those conda-forge uses, you will need to update the ``conda_build_config.yaml`` accordingly.

 #.
-Ask the conda-forge admin to re-render, check that CI returns green, approve and merge the pull request.
+Ask the conda-forge bot to re-render, check that CI returns green, approve and merge the pull request.

 Create a blog post outlining the release